Xcalizorz/XlsToXlsx/Readme.md

 ### Use the program

+    Run __main__.py

-    Give the path to the directory with the files you want to convert.
+    Select the path to the directory with the files you want to convert.

 ## What happens